is a fat-soluble prohormone that effects the expression of more than 200 genes in your body.1 It is essential for

 5,000 IU daily.

 supplementing daily with a 5,000 IU softgel (Item #01713).
-A two-month supply retails for just $11, but members can purchase it for only $8.25 (or even less with a multi-bottle purchase).
+A two-month supply retails for just $11, but customers can purchase it for only $8.25 (or even less with a multi-bottle purchase).
 Other dosages and forms of vitamin D are available, please see the Vitamins section.

 Individuals consuming more than 2,000 IU/day of vitamin D (from diet and supplements) should periodically obtain a serum 25-hydroxy vitamin D measurement.